-- Middle and Senior Leaders will include monitoring of LITAC as part of their regular monitoring of lessons and pupils' learning. - As part of the regular Quality of Education Reviews, Curriculum and Senior Leaders will review the development of disciplinary literacy and the assessment of pupils' literacy skills in their subject area. - The Assistant Headteacher with responsibility for LITAC will ensure effective development of whole school policy and practice.
-They will ensure that LITAC has a high profile across school, and will monitor the delivery of Literacy across the Curriculum and the impact of this. - Regular professional development for staff, as well as the sharing of good practice, will continue to take place.
+- Middle and Senior Leaders will include monitoring of LITAC as part of their regular monitoring of lessons and pupils' learning. - As part of the regular Quality of Education Reviews, staff will review the development of literacy and the assessment of pupils' skills. - The Assistant Headteacher with responsibility for LITAC will ensure effective development of whole school policy and practice.
+They will ensure that LITAC has a high profile across school, and will monitor the delivery of Literacy across the Curriculum and the impact of this. - Regular professional development for staff will be in place.